kevin-eapen/UFOs/README.md

 ### Filtering by Shape

 To filter the table by shape, the user inputs the desired shape in the fifth filter form titled, 'Enter a Shape'.
 Per the placeholder, the entered shape must be either a geometric shape, or other form of UFO sighting phenomenon (for example, 'light') that exists within the table data.
 The shape must also be entered in all lowercase.
-To filter the table to view the data for UFO sightings, where the described shape is a circle, the user would simply input 'circle' into the filter form corresponding to the shape filter.
+To filter the table to view the data for UFO sightings, where the described shape is a teardrop, the user would simply input 'teardrop' into the filter form corresponding to the shape filter.

-The image below demonstrates an example of the expected outcome when filtering for the shape 'circle'.
+The image below demonstrates an example of the expected outcome when filtering for the shape 'teardrop'.

 ![shape](filtering_walkthrough_images/shape_filter.png)
-*The result of filtering the table by the shape 'circle'.*
+*The result of filtering the table by the shape 'teardrop'.*

 ### Combining Filter Search Criteria